kaylacasale/meet-the-team/README.md

 ## Tests
 Enter `npm run test` or `npm test` in the command-line to run Jest unit tests on Contructor functions.

+This application includes and tests Employee (parent Class), Manager, Engineer, and Intern classes that should ALL pass.

 ## Focus Points
 This project demonstrates the use of Object Oriented Programming (OOP) and Test Driven Development.
 In order to best utilize the DRY code in my code, I focused on creating series of for loops and conditional statements that run the same prompts to inquire user input and generate the HTML file with template literally based on existing user input.